nikosChalk/ctf-writeups/insomnihack2022/PimpMyVariant/README.md

 We can create our own instance of `UpdateLogViewer` that will dump the `/www/flag.txt` file when `UpdateLogViewer::read()` is invoked.
 We can serialize this PHP object and embed it in the JWT token.
 When the server receives it, it will invoke the `__wakeup()` method and use our malicious object instead of the original one that it has.

-We use the following snipper of PHP code to generate the appropriate PHP serialized object that will be placed inside the `settings` part of the JWT token.
+We use the following snippet of PHP code to generate the appropriate PHP serialized object that will be placed inside the `settings` part of the JWT token.

 ```php
 $x = UpdateLogViewer::instance();